 When you use a stop-loss order, this can help you avoid large losses that could occur when your trade goes against you.
 Stop-loss orders can be implemented for both long and short trades, and you can set your stop loss in such a way that it works for your personal preferences.
 A good stop-loss order will help you make the most out of your investments and avoid those large losses that could potentially jeopardise your trading account.

-> As a short term trader, it is very important for you to have a trailing stop-loss order.
+As a short term trader, it is very important for you to have a trailing stop-loss order.
 If you are planning to hold your position for a short period of time, then trailing stop-loss orders can help you make the most out of your trade and improve your income stream.
 Trailing stop-loss orders can be defined as a stop-loss order that is used to reduce the distance between your entry point and your stop loss.
-This strategy can help you minimise your losses while maximising your profits.
+This strategy can help you minimise your losses.

-> Remember, forex trading is a highly risky investment.
+Remember, forex trading is a highly risky investment.
 However, this is not the right investment for you if you are not properly capitalised.
 It is very important to look into your capitalisation before you start trading.
 This will help you get the right capital so that you can use these strategies effectively.

 Identifying your trades early on can help you evaluate your risk and make the most out of your investment.
 Identifying your trades quickly helps ensure that you will be able to minimise your losses by planning properly.

 No matter how hard you work at it, there is always a risk that you can lose money when you trade in the forex market.
 Remember, you should have a predetermined amount of money that you are willing to lose before you actually start trading.